anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 ```

 The exact identifier values may differ on your own computer, but notice that the values for `id(None)` and `id(does_nothing())` are the same, since both result in a value of `None`.
 The values for `id(2)`, `id(1 + 1)`, and `id(addem(1, 1)` are also all the same, since they all result in a value of `2`. `id(1)` is different from the others, since it is the only call using a value of `1`.

+Notice in this example that none of the values we passed to `id` were stored in variables.
+The 'adresses'

 ### Back to `a` and `b`